IceCreamYou/HTML5-Canvas-Game-Boilerplate/README.md

 Before deploying to production, there are a few things you may want to do:

- - Set the title in the title and h1 tags as well as the copyright notice in the footer.
+ - Set the title in the title tag.
  - Set the meta description in the document head.
  - Put a favicon.ico and apple-touch-icon.png file in the root directory.
  - Add a [humans.txt file](http://humanstxt.org/) and uncomment the rel=author